dogweather/naturally/README.md

     $ bundle

-Or install it yourself as:
+Or install it outside of bundler with:

     $ gem install naturally